rw82622/oop-boggle-ii/README.md

 What are the tradeoffs between storing the board as a 4x4 array of arrays vs. a single 16 element array?

+## Running Tests
+Up to this point, we've been writing driver code to see whether or not our code works.
+Today, we're starting to use [RSPEC](http://rspec.info/).
+Here's how to install and run your specs:
+1. `gem install rspec` (you may need sudo)
+1. Instead of running `ruby boggle_board_spec.rb`, we're going to `rspec boggle_board_spec.rb`

 ## Resources

 * [Boggle on Wikipedia](http://en.wikipedia.org/wiki/Boggle)